Masters in Substance Abuse Counseling in Milwaukee

-Many positions within the field of substance abuse counseling, especially those involving a private practice or the delivery of psychiatric treatment, require professionals to obtain state licensure to practice.
-In most states, students have to have earned a master’s degree and worked a certain number of supervised hours in the field prior to testing for licensure.
+Many positions within the field of substance abuse counseling, especially those involving a private practice or the delivery of psychiatric treatment, require professionals to obtain state licensure.
+In most states, students need to have earned a master’s degree and worked a certain number of supervised hours in the field prior to testing for licensure.
 Students can visit the National Board for Certified Counselors to determine the licensure requirements in their states.

 There are numerous professional organizations and industry resources throughout the United States and world that rehabilitation counseling professionals and students may join and utilize.
 Some include:

 - The Association for Addiction Professionals (also known as the National Association of Alcoholism and Drug Abuse Counselors) (NAADAC)

 - The National Association of Addiction Treatment Providers (NAATP)

 - The American Counseling Association (ACA)